KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 The filter cards
 ~~~~~~~~~~~~~~~~

-Filter cards can be placed on the filter panel or on column axis.
-You can switch their position dragging and dropping them from one place to the other.
+Filter cards can stay on the filter panel or be placed on column axis.
+You can move them from the filter panel to the axis or viceversa by dragging and dropping them from one place to the other.

 .. figure:: media/image137.png